Electromagnetic form factors and structure of the $T_{bb}$ tetraquark from lattice QCD

 The electric charge and quadrupole form factors encode the information about the spatial charge distribution $\rho (\vec r)$ \cite{Lorce:2009br} and consequently the charge radius $r_C \equiv \sqrt{\langle r_C^2 \rangle}=\sqrt{6\cdot\tfrac{\mathrm{d}F_C}{\mathrm{d}Q^2} (0)}$.
-We find that the quadrupole contribution is negligible with respect to the monopole contribution, as shown in Fig. 3 of \cite{ref:supplemental}.
+We find that the quadrupole contribution in $T_{bb}$ is negligible with respect to the monopole contribution, as shown in Fig. 3 of \cite{ref:supplemental}.
 The corresponding monopole of the spatial charge distribution is obtained via the Fourier transform, $\rho(r)= \int \tfrac{\mathrm{d}^3 q}{(2\pi)^3} ~e^{i\vec q \cdot \vec r} F_C(|\vec q|^2) $, in the non-relativistic limit, which a good approximation for $T_{bb},\ B$ and $B^*$.
 The resulting charge radius of the $T_{bb}$, $0.499(31)$ fm, is smaller than that of the $B$ or $B^*$ individually (listed in Table \ref{tab:r2ch}), and significantly smaller than the sum of both, $1.390(31)$ fm.
-This is consistent with the $T_{bb}$ charge density being concentrated at a smaller radius $r$ than the charge densities of $B$ or $B^*$, see Fig. \ref{fig:fc_comp}\textbf{b}.
-The compactness of the $T_{bb}$ disfavors the bound $B-B^*$ hadronic molecule hypothesis and instead implies a predominantly diquark-antidiquark composition \cite{rlgp-c9tb,ljt6-cv33,Cheng:2020wxa,Lee:2009rt}. \\ The diquark-antidiquark structure is further supported by investigating the charge distributions of light and heavy (anti)diquarks separately in Fig. \ref{fig:tbb_formfac}\textbf{a}.
-We find that the $[bb]$ diquark component of the total charge form factor has significantly weaker $Q^2$ dependence than the antidiquark $[\bar u \bar d]$ component, indicating that the diquark is more localized than the antidiquark.
+This is consistent with the $T_{bb}$ charge density being concentrated at a smaller radius $r$ than the charge densities of $B$ or $B^*$, see Fig.~\ref{fig:fc_comp}\textbf{b}.
+The compactness of the $T_{bb}$ implies that the notion of a $B-B^*$ molecule is not meaningful and instead favors a compact diquark-antidiquark composition \cite{rlgp-c9tb,ljt6-cv33,Cheng:2020wxa,Lee:2009rt}. $B$ meson charge radius we obtain is comparable to the values found in Refs. \cite{Hwang:2001th,Miramontes:2025vzb} and has been studied previously on the lattice through radial charge distributions in heavy-light mesons \cite{Becirevic:2009ya,PhysRevD.65.014512,Koponen:2002sc} with static heavy quarks. \\ The diquark-antidiquark structure is further supported by investigating the charge distributions of light and heavy (anti)diquarks separately in Fig.~\ref{fig:tbb_formfac}\textbf{a}.
+We find that the $[bb]$ diquark component of the total charge form factor has significantly weaker $Q^2$ dependence than the antidiquark $[\bar u \bar d]$ component, indicating that the diquark is more localized than the antidiquark, see Table \ref{tab:tbb_moments}.
 This suggests that the structure with a very compact heavy diquark and a relatively spatially extended antidiquark is responsible for the large binding energy of the tetraquark, compatible with some quark model studies \cite{PhysRevC.75.045206,Luo:2017eub,Cheng:2020wxa,PhysRevD.79.074010,PhysRevD.109.076026,ljt6-cv33,PhysRevD.101.014001}.\\

 Motivated by our findings, we assume that the $T_{bb}$ state vector in the QCD Hilbert space can be expanded in the diquark-antidiquark basis with compatible quantum numbers, in line with quark models applied to QCD exotics.
 Each diquark-antidiquark state is factorized into three components~(orbital, spin and color)~\cite{PhysRevD.109.076026,PhysRevD.79.074010}: